The Fine Art of Stashing a Backpack in the Woods

 That’s more of a concern for me on popular hikes that attract a lot of inexperienced hikers.
 In more remote areas, where you’ll generally only see experienced backpackers who aren’t likely to make that assumption, I worry less about a pack being visible to people.

 Wild animals are a concern virtually everywhere.
-Rodents, squirrels, and larger animals like raccoons and bears can be attracted by food odors, and might chew through or tear up your pack to get at food.
+Rodents, squirrels, and larger animals like raccoons and bears can be attracted by food odors and might chew through or tear up your pack to get food.
 Many animals, including bears, have a much stronger sense of smell than people, so they’ll find a pack that’s well hidden from sight.
 Other animals, like deer and mountain goats, will lick or chew on pack straps and hipbelts for the salt left behind when you perspire, and can cause damage.

 Read all of this story and ALL stories at The Big Outside,

-plus get exclusive gear discounts and a FREE e-guide!
+plus get a FREE e-book!
 Join now!

 A backpacker on the Bechler River Trail, Yellowstone National Park.